 Thorn Australia Pty Limited has a loan provided by the Westpac Banking Corporation.
 The loan is denominated in Australian dollars.
-The loan is due to expire on 17 March 2014.

 Security is provided to Westpac Banking Corporation by way of a fixed and floating charge over the assets of the consolidated entity.